 - 2. Coat the spacers and the lips of the dust seals with multi-purpose grease; then install them in the upper pivot. - 3.
 Repeat steps 1 and 2 for the lower A-arm. - 4.
-Clean all grease from the ball joint tapers and the knuckle bores; then install the arms to the steering knuckle and tighten the ball joint nuts to 22 ft-lb.
+Clean all grease from the ball joint tapers and the knuckle bores; then install the arms to the steering knuckle and tighten the ball joint nuts to 22 ft-lb (29.9 N-m).
 Install new cotter pins.